The Bottom Line

 When it comes to value, the Roomba e5 is hard to beat.

-At half of the price from some of the newer Roomba vacuums, such as the i7 and i7+, the e5 still offers a good number of features, strong cleaning performance, and a long run time.
+At half of the price from some of the newer Roomba vacuums, such as the i7 and i7+, the e5 still offers a good number of features, extremely strong cleaning performance, and a long run time.

 Maintenance is another area where the Roomba also excels.
 The only maintenance costs required are replacing the high efficiency filter, the spinning brush, rubber brushrolls, and battery.